 embOS plugin for Visual Studio Code

-By default, when halting a target system in the debugger, the current registers (program counter, stackpointer etc.) as well as the current call-stack are shown.
-When running embOS, most of the time, the system will be in the Idle task.
-So the chance is fairly high that, when halting the system, it will be in Idle and not much information is gained by seeing the current registers and callstack.
+When halting a target system in the debugger, the current registers (program counter, stack pointer, etc.) and the current call stack are shown by default.
+When running embOS, the system will spend most of its time in the idle task.
+This means that when halting the system, there is a good chance that it will be in idle, and little information is gained via the current registers and call stack.

-Thread aware debugging specifies the capability of a debugger to show all existing tasks of embOS, running on the embedded system when the target system is halted by the debugger.
+Thread-aware debugging refers to a debugger's ability to show all existing embOS tasks that are running on an embedded system when the target system is halted by the debugger.

-SEGGER's embOS plug-in for Visual Studio Code provides embOS awareness during debugging sessions.
-This enables you to inspect the state of several embOS primitives such as the tasks and created embOS objects.
-Moreover, the embOS plug-in allows you to monitor not only the active tasks, but also inactive tasks, too.
+SEGGER's embOS plug-in for Visual Studio Code gives embOS awareness during debugging sessions.
+This enables a user to inspect the state of multiple embOS primitives, such as tasks and embOS objects created.
+Moreover, the embOS plug-in allows monitoring of both active and inactive tasks.

 The embOS plugin for Visual Studio Code is available at the Visual Studio Marketplace.